What's(wash) up? Should you wash that merino wool sweater anyways?

 Woolfans, what's(wash) up?
-You probably remember what we wrote earlier about 'not' washing (merino) wool.
+You probably remember what we wrote in our care blog about not washing (merino) wool.
 Did you forget?
 Or maybe you're new here?
-Then read the 'How do you wash your merino wool sweater without it shrinking?' blog first.
-Don't you have time right now, maybe because you are busy / impatient / lazy?
+Then read the 'How to wash merino wool' blog first.
+If you don’t feel like gong there right now, maybe because you are busy / impatient / lazy?
 We've got you covered, the moral of this story also stands fine on its own.

 ADIEU EAU DE WET DOG

 You don't have to wash wool to keep it fresh.
 Parbleu ???
 Yes, you read that right.
 The "open" structure of the single wool fiber and the frizzy texture of a large collection of wool fibers (which is essentially a knitted item) repel odors and "small" dirt easily.
 Hanging the clothing out in the open air - or a steaming bathroom - is often enough.
 Adieu eau de wet dog.

 Wool owes its self-cleaning properties to the layer of grease that envelops each fiber.
 That grease slows down the absorption capacity: moisture and dirt remain on the surface and are not absorbed into the fiber.
 The enzymes in the fat also break down bacteria so that odors are neutralized.
 That fat layer is called lanolin, and it makes wool unique.
 So, good stuff.